CP1401/Practicals/prac_05/README.md

 > Enter the number of products you want to buy and your chosen price.
 > If you buy 0-5 items, they're full price, over 5 items and each one is 10% off!

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- programs.py with all of the numbered checkpoint questions:

+1. Percentage program (I, P, O)
+2. Time of day (Decisions)
+3. Coffee orders (Decisions)
+4. Coffee order error-checking (Repetitions)
+5. Low-high printing (Repetitions)

+- happy_products.py (The All Together Now question)